jhudsl/GDSCN_Book_Statistics_for_Genomics_Differential_Expression/docs/08-simplemodelfitting.md

 ## Creating the Design Matrix

 You should create a design matrix like you did in the [previous chapter](design-matrices.html#inpractice).

-Since this is a categorical variable, we need to use a [means](#means) or [mean-reference](#meanref) model.
-We will use a mean-reference model because we are interested in the difference attributable to the treatment.
+Since the dexamethasone treatment is a categorical variable, you need to use a [means](#means) or [mean-reference](#meanref) model.
+Going forward, we will use a mean-reference model because we are interested in the difference attributable to the treatment.

 ```r